 Retail Rush Help

 A number of delivery companies hire additional people around the holiday season, when people all across the United States are sending and receiving gifts to and from loved ones.
 Don’t worry, you won’t be driving one of those big UPS trucks around!
-Usually the extra help simply accompanies the driver, running up to houses and making the delivery while he waits in the car in order to make the process more efficient.
+Usually the extra help simply accompanies the driver, running up to houses and making the delivery while he/she waits in the car, which makes the process more efficient.